Mutual Funds Basics

 Mutual funds can make sense for investors who:

-- Prefer to delegate security selection to a professional manager.
+- Prefer to delegate security selection to a professional manager or index provider.

 - Want instant diversification with one purchase.